 3. Joint Custody

-A joint custody order anticipates that both parents will participate in the decision making process for education, health, and well-being of the child.
+A joint custody order anticipates that both parents will participate in the decision-making process for education, health, and well-being of the child.
 Joint custody does not require alternating periods of residence with each parent.
-Under a joint custody arrangement the parents continue to share the same duties, rights and responsibilities except that of everyday parenting which go with the physical care and control of the child.

 4. Split Custody